-If you are a student at NCSU and have secured an internship on your own, using ePACK or any other resources, please email Paul Isom with the name of the organization and the contact information for your supervisor, and you will be added to the required class, English 350 as soon as your registration window opens, which will allow you to receive 3 credits towards your degree.
+If you are a student at NCSU and have secured an internship on your own, using ePACK or any other resources, please email Douglas Walls with the name of the organization and the contact information for your supervisor, and you will be added to the required class, English 350 as soon as your registration window opens, which will allow you to receive 3 credits towards your degree.

 If you would like help securing an internship, you need to complete an application process.
-You can find all of the details on the How to Apply page at internship program’s website.
+You can find all of the details on the How to Apply page at the internship program’s website.
 The materials you submit for the application helps us see what type of internship you want and what type of experience you already have.

 English 350 and the successful completion of an internship can count as your Advised Elective in the Arts Studies Film Major (Film Concentration) or as an elective in the English-Film concentration.

 NC State provides information for internships, jobs, and festival/screening opportunities as a service to its students and the greater university community.
 The material on this e-bulletin board, including links to other sites, is for informational purposes only.
 NC State makes no representations or claims regarding any person or entity that has posted material here.
 All users are responsible for determining the accuracy and credibility of postings.
 In addition, NC State specifically disclaims any and all liability arising from any content posted here.
 Users agree to hold NC State harmless from any loss, claim, or damage arising from any content posted by a third party.

-SPRING 2017 A/V Geeks Student Internship Opportunity
+Fall 2019 A/V Geeks Student Internship Opportunity

 Work will involve learning about the collection; researching and creating metadata for the films and videos; a little physical labor including moving and shelving dusty film cans; learning to digitize a variety of video formats; working with Quicktime Pro to edit works; working with video logging software for creating clips and logging metadata; working with a Filemaker Pro database and Excel spreadsheets; and some web work.
 Training provided!

 This is an unpaid internship.
-To receive internship credit you will have to register for English 350 and complete 120 hours of work over the course of the spring semester.
+To receive internship credit Film Studies students will have to register for a English 350, which can count as your advised elective in the Art Studies-Film major: https://english.chass.ncsu.edu/undergraduate/internship/ENG350.php